aws-powertools/powertools-lambda-typescript/docs/features/event-handler/appsync-graphql.md

 ### Accessing Lambda context and event

-You can access to the original Lambda event or context for additional information.
+You can access the original Lambda event or context for additional information.
 These are passed to the handler function as optional arguments.

 === "Access event and context"